 Tips for Serving & Safety

-- It’s a pool party, so use the opportunity to serve food uniquely; float bowls of stemmed fruit like grapes and cherries (along with cup for stems/pits), cheese cube skewers, and other bite-sized morsels.
+- It’s a pool party, so use the opportunity to serve food with a bit of flair; float bowls of stemmed fruit like grapes and cherries (along with a cup for stems & pits), cheese cube skewers, and other bite-sized morsels.

 - Really wow your guest with a remote-controlled drink & snack float.
 Also use floating drink holders, free-standing or attached to pool rafts.

 - Plan on providing at least 2lb. of ice per adult for a 3 hour party, more if longer; starting 2 weeks before the party, empty your ice maker into trash bags to keep it in the freezer for backup.

 - Heavy-duty, hard plastic freezable drink dispensers should be used for signature cocktails so guests can self-serve.

 - Have a hidden out-of-the way location for trash cans and dirty dishes to keep things tidy during your event.

 - Unbreakable drink & tableware that aren't made of paper make for a better presentation and won’t blow away.
 Good quality plastics, metal, or Corel glassware can also be used for future outdoor parties.

 - Keep cool foods over ice or in ice chests and hot foods over a burner or in a crock pot.

 - Choose foods that won’t spoil in outdoor temperatures for selections not served in temperature-controlled containers.